zozs/node-hostname/README.md

 TODOs:
 * Instead of pushing on every build to the `latest` tag, I would probably design a solution where production builds are done when tags are pushed, for example semver tags.
 That way we can then use a more sane versioning for production deployment, and use the `latest` tag only for something like a staging environment.
 I have done something similar before in `https://github.com/zozs/a-wild-button-appears/blob/master/.github/workflows/nodejs.yml`.
 * Instead of manually deployment the application with a `kubectl rollout` or `helm`, I would deploy ArgoCD or something similar to manage the deployment.
 Maybe combined with argocd-image-updater to look for newly tagged images?
+* It could be neat to define a dedicated namespace for the application, if the customer ever wants to deploy more things to the cluster.

+#### TODO: ArgoCD work-in-progress (not finished)

+TODO: I've started a small ArgoCD work in `deploy/argocd`.
+The `app.yaml` includes an ArgoCD application, which would allow the deployment to work like this instead:

+1. Commit changes to the application on Github.
+2. ArgoCD (using argocd-image-update) would automatically pick up the new image, update the `values.yaml` file with the new image tag, and then trigger a redeploy by itself.
+3. The same thing would work for any updates to the Helm chart itself.

+I've got this working on my local Kubernetes cluster at home, using the `app.yaml` above.
+However, I did not have time to actually install and configure ArgoCD and the image updater at the newly created Hetzner cluster, since there's quite a lot of extra work involved getting it up and running.

 ## Deployment documentation